 Peter spotted a man on a donkey on a path above us which is when we realised that we should have taken the other pathway straight up.

-Once back on the main path we could see the lion in the distance.
-We walked around and down some deeply carved stone steps to the lion My vertigo began to kick in a bit but I did manage to clamber onto the lion for a photograph or two!
+Once back on the main path we could see the sleeping lion in the distance.
+We walked around and down some deeply carved stone steps to the lion which appeared to be smiling with its almost cartoon like features.
+My vertigo began to kick in a bit but I did manage to clamber down to the lion for a photograph or two!

 We returned back to the Chora along the wide path which lead us straight to the main square.